-Strategy 5.7.1: Ensure facilities are capable of the highest levels of professional service and provide services at competitive prices.
-(Ongoing; General Government and City Council) Strategy 5.7.2: Constantly assess potential improvements and changes to the Marina business make-up to expand Marina service consistent with the existing neighborhood environment.
-(Ongoing; General Government and City Council)
+- Strategy 5.7.1: Ensure facilities are capable of the highest levels of professional service and provide services at competitive prices.
+(Ongoing; General Government and City Council) - Strategy 5.7.2: Constantly assess potential improvements and changes to the Marina business make up to expand Marina service consistent with the existing neighborhood environment.
+(Ongoing: General Government and City Council)

-Goal 5.8: Protect and enhance the City's investment in real property.
+Goal 5.68: Protect and enhance the City's investment in real property.

-Strategy 5.8.1: Periodically review and update the Baseline Facilities Assessment of the Marina complex to ensure the conditions of the facilities are monitored for safety, physical condition, and utility.
-(Ongoing; General Government and City Council) Strategy 5.8.2: Make plans to set aside funds for future year maintenance and capital improvements that will be required to protect and maximize the City's investment.
-(Ongoing; General Government and City Council) Strategy 5.8.3: Aggressively pursue grants or other external funding sources that will enhance the safety, environmental conditions, facilities, or other features of the Marina.
-(Ongoing; General Government and City Council) Strategy 5.8.4: Develop plans for continuous maintenance/repair of various City buildings such as City Hall, the Public Safety building, Fire Station 2, the Recreation Center and the Public Works building.
-(2008; General Government and City Council) Strategy 5.8.5: Develop a beautification plan for the Marina complex and lower 41 st Avenue corridor to include vegetation, signage, beautification, and architectural scheme.
+- Strategy 5.68.1: Periodically review and update the Baseline Facilities Assessment of the Marina complex to ensure the conditions of the facilities are monitored for safety, physical condition, and utility.
+(Ongoing; General Government and City Council) - Strategy 5.68.2: Make plans to Sset aside funds for future year maintenance and capital improvements that will be required to protect and maximize the City's investment in all real properties.
+(Ongoing; General Government and City Council) - Strategy 5.68.3: Aggressively pursue grants or other external funding sources that will enhance the safety, environmental conditions, facilities, or other features of all real properties the Marina.
+(Ongoing; General Government and City Council) - Strategy 5.68.4: Develop plans for continuous maintenance/repair of various City buildings such as City Hall, the Public Safety building, Fire Station 2, the Recreation Center and the Public Works building.

+(2008; General Government and City Council) - Strategy 5.8.5: Develop a beautification plan for the Marina complex and lower 41st Avenue corridor to include vegetation, signage, beautification, and architectural scheme.
 (2008; General Government and City Council)

-Goal 5.9: Ensure maximum financial return on the Marina facilities consistent with Goals 5.7 and 5.8 above.
+Goal 5.79: Ensure Optimizemaximum financial return on the all real properties Marina facilities consistent with Goals 5.7 and 5.8 above.

-Strategy 5.9.1: Encourage imaginative proposals from marina businesses that will enhance revenues to the City. ( Ongoing ) Strategy 5.9.2: Constantly review prevailing rates and fees to ensure revenues are consistent with comparable facilities.
+Strategy 5.79.1: Encourage imaginative proposals using City properties from marina businesses that will enhance revenues to the City.
+(Ongoing)

+Strategy 5.79.2: Constantly monitor compliance with existing lease terms to review prevailing rates and fees to ensure revenues are consistent with comparable facilities.

 (Ongoing; General Government and City Council)